Last updated on August 5th, 2016 at 12:45 pm

-When we moved recently, we had to leave behind the best assets of our old house — our neighbor Denise and her daughter Heather.
-Denise and Heather had become family to us, always interested in what was going on in our lives, helping us with the dog when we didn’t get home in time to feed him, and caring for our house when we were gone.
+When we moved a few years ago, we had to leave behind the best assets of our old home — our wonderful neighbors Denise and her daughter Heather.
+Denise and Heather are family to us, always interested in what was going on in our lives, helping us with the dog when we didn’t get home in time to feed him, and caring for our house when we were gone.
 It was so hard to move away, even if it was just a mile.
 Thankfully, we still see them often, but it’s really not the same.

-Today I’m participating in a fun blog hop for Easy Neighbor Gifts.
-While not everyone can sew (and if you don’t, you should learn!), this two-hand pot holder is a great project for beginners and makes a fabulous gift for the neighbor who always brings Chicken Hearty Bake, just when you need it (like right after you have twins!).
+This two-hand pot holder is a great sewing project for beginners and makes a fabulous gift for the neighbor who always brings Chicken Hearty Bake, just when you need it (like right after you have twins!).
 The pattern is loosely based on a pot holder I saw at a friend’s house recently.

 1/2″ yard of Fabric A